2024 Pacific International Piano Competition

 RULES FOR YOUTUBE LINKS

 ALL REGISTERED PIANISTS WILL RECEIVE CONFIRMATION EMAIL WITHIN 24 HOURS with instructions on link submission.
+PLEASE CONTACT US if you have not received instructions for submitting your youtube video link!

 ONLY ONE YouTube link must be submitted.
 Face and hands must be visible at all times.
 Music must be performed memorized.